sverbic/Simpson-s-paradox/README.md

 # Simpson-s-paradox
- an analysis of Simpson's paradox example dataset
+ an analysis of a Simpson's paradox example dataset